Tima-a/CppGraphicsEngine/README.md

 ![cpp4](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/5f97c45d-6a62-4bfe-99eb-e5da64bb374d)
 # 2D Text
 The 2D Text object is created by dividing the user-input text into chars (letters) and drawing them separately.
 Every char is drawn using Arial font image and dividing it into tile set of characters.<br />
-Thus, the text is drawn.
-Also numbers and doubles can be inputted as text.<br />
+Text class supports drawing all English alphabet letters, numbers and special characters.<br />
 ![cpp6new](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/c59dd3a7-c6b6-4987-8a12-275594ee7693)

 # Images, Sprites
 Here I used the stb_image library.
 It gets every pixel's color of the image in RGB format.
 Then, my engine draws those pixels as a rectangle and creates an image.<br />
 Then if the user wants to resize and move an image, the user creates a Sprite class.
 Resizing works by increasing or decreasing size of the pixels.<br />
 Sprite class also has many filters like red, green, blue and grayscale.
+Alpha color is used to ignore drawing pixels with specified color provided by user.
+Now sprite can be represented as a tilemap. <br />
+There is setting which lets user to crop the image from x1 to x2 and y1 to y2 and use as tiles.<br />
 ![cpp7](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/b3536f74-5371-4b33-875a-27c7147f06b8)
 ![cpp8](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/164c592a-9643-4348-a961-2a011d9a0c85)